 Seconds - similar to the Minute settings.
 The chart will be created according to the selected value.

-If the value of 45 is selected, each bar will corresponds to a period of 45 seconds.
+If the value of 45 is selected, each bar will correspond to a period of 45 seconds.

 Tick - a tick chart based on a certain number of ticks in a bar.
 That is, if the value of 144 is selected, one bar will be formed after every 144 trades; these trades may include both small and large orders.
 Each trade will be counted only once regardless of its size.